mirandabugarin/hsta-app-2/README.md

 ## Available Scripts

-In the project directory, you can run: 123514245124525more changes RUNRUNRUNRUNRUNRUNRUNRUNRUNRUNRUNRUnwlqkfnlasknfalskfnalskfndalskfnalskfnaslkgnalskfnalsf
+In the project directory, you can run: ajgnalnkglaknglaknglanklsakmdlaskmdl kmasldkm lmasld kmaslkd mmore changes RUNRUNRUNRUNRUNRUNRUNRUNRUNRUNRUNRUnwlqkfnlasknfalskfnalskfndalskfnalskfnaslkgnalskfnalsf

 ### `npm start`